Our Favorite Books for Babies

 Little Blue Truck

 This very cute book about the importance of friendship and helping others is super fun to read.
-I love the cadence and rhymes — and I suspect those aspects of the story contributed to making it one of the first books that D could “read” all by himself.
+I love the cadence and rhymes throughout Little Blue Truck — and I suspect those aspects of the story contributed to making it one of the first books that D could “read” all by himself.
 Plus, what little one doesn’t get excited about a book that has both truck sounds and animal noises?

 Beastly Babies